neeruram1/sweater_weather/README.md

 - [Original Project Link](https://mod4.turing.io/projects/capstone.html)

-## Technology Used

-- Ruby 2.5.3
-- Rails 6.0.3
-- PostgreSQL database
-- RSpec for testing

 ### Wins

 This project consumes two APIs and manipulates that data and reformats it for use in a custom built API.
 Consuming and building APIs in one application was a fun challenge.